 - artist fees

 - travel costs (only within Australia)

 - materials

 - venue hire

 - equipment hire

 - project administrative costs (costs cannot be associated with the festival as a whole)

-- temporary appointment of a project coordinator where a very strong business case demonstrates that it is essential to the delivery of the project.
+- temporary appointment of a project coordinator

 Purchase of production equipment will only be considered where it is demonstrated to be more cost effective than hire.
 You can only spend grant funds on eligible grant activities as defined in the grant details in your grant agreement.